 To help you decide, here are the main types of SSL certificates to choose from:

-– Domain Validation (DV) : Certificates that are no-frills, encryption-only certificates.
-In order to get a Domain Validated SSL Certificate you just have to prove that you own the domain by responding to an email or phone call using the information in the WHOIS record of the domain.
+Certificates that are no-frills, encryption-only certificates.
+In order to get a Domain Validation SSL Certificate you just have to prove that you own the domain by responding to an email or phone call using the information in the WHOIS record of the domain.
 It’s easy.
 Your company doesn’t have to be validated and no organization name is entered in the certificate.

-- Extended Validation (EV): Distinguishable by the browser’s address bar being colored green as opposed to only the https text.
+Extended Validation SSL Certificates are distinguishable by the green browser’s address bar as opposed to only the https text.
 Both the legal identity of the business or organization and domain needs to be verified for legitimacy.

-- Subject Alternative Name (SAN) – In practice, when using the term SAN certificates, we are referring to an SSL certificate that has the ability to cover multiple host names (domains), also called multi-domain SSL certificate.
+In practice, when using the term SAN certificates, we are referring to an SSL certificate that has the ability to cover multiple hostnames (domains), also called multi-domain SSL certificate.

-- Organization Validation (OV) – Similar to extended validation certificates where both the legal identity of the business or organization and the domain is verified for authenticity, except it doesn’t include a green address bar.
+Organization Validation SSL Certificates are similar to extended validation certificates where both the legal identity of the business or organization and the domain is verified for authenticity, except it doesn’t include a green address bar.